Countries and carriers around the globe ground the 737 Max 8

 ETHIOPIA

-A spokesman for Ethiopian Airlines says it will ground its remaining four Max 8 jets as an “extra safety precaution” while it investigates Sunday’s deadly crash.
-Asrat Begashaw said investigations and the search for bodies and aircraft debris will continue.
+A spokesman for Ethiopian Airlines says it grounded its remaining four Max 8 jets as an “extra safety precaution” while it investigates Sunday’s deadly crash.
 The airline is awaiting the delivery of 25 more Max 8 jets.

 INDIA